BDC Hamburger Icon

 9. Be flexible.

-Sometimes things don’t work out quite as you expected, but they still work out.
+Sometimes, things don’t work out quite as you expected, but they still work out.
 Have the flexibility to adjust to changes you see in the market to capitalize on opportunities.
-Just as Netflix transformed its business from DVD kiosks to streaming, you must have the ability to look at the bigger picture and pivot when needed.
+Just as Netflix transformed its business from DVD kiosks to streaming, you must be able to look at the bigger picture and pivot when needed.

 10. Take action.

 Planning is necessary, but making those plans a reality is at the heart of entrepreneurship.
 Being a business owner means taking risks even when there is uncertainty.
-Even once your business is going, you’ll need to continually scan for new growth opportunities and challenges and take action to come out on top.
+Even once your business is up and running, you’ll need to continually scan for new growth opportunities and challenges and take action to come out on top.

 Did You Know?Did you know

-Starting a business doesn’t have to be expensive.
-Business ideas you can start on the cheap include sales consulting, virtual training and a social media marketing service.
+Starting a business doesn't have to be expensive.
+Business ideas you can start on the cheap include sales consulting, virtual training and social media marketing services.

 Business ideas for young entrepreneurs